-Eco Leaders are peer educators in the residence halls and Aggie Village apartments who help raise awareness about sustainability issues and encourage environmentally-responsible behaviors throughout the academic year.
-There is one Eco Leader per residence hall and several at Aggie Village who engages campus residents in sustainability areas such as waste reduction, energy conservation, sustainable transportation, and recycling and composting.
-The Eco Leader program in the halls also has an academic component with a mandatory class each Thursday from 4pm-5:15pm.
+Eco Leaders are peer educators in the residence halls and Aggie Village apartments who help raise awareness about environmental, social and economic sustainability issues and encourage environmentally-responsible behaviors throughout the academic year.
+There is one Eco Leader per residence hall and four at Aggie Village Apartments who engages campus residents in sustainability areas such as waste reduction, energy conservation, social responsibility, sustainable transportation, recycling and composting.
+The Eco Leader program in the halls also has an academic component with a mandatory class each week.
 Eco Leaders earn credits for the course and receive a housing stipend for their engagement efforts.
-The Eco Leaders program started in 2011 and has grown each year since.

 Academic year commitment (Eco Leaders must commit to fall and spring semesters)

 Commit 5 hours per week to peer-to-peer sustainability engagement to receive a $1,500 housing reimbursement per semester (pending successful completion of program requirements)

 Attend a mandatory class on Thursdays from 4pm to 5:15pm (fall course is GES130: Introduction to Sustainability Engagement for one credit and the spring course is GES330: Sustainability in Practice for 2-3 credits).